blinry/blinry.org/content/about/index.md

 ## License

 Unless credited otherwise, all content on this site is available under the terms of the [CC-BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.
+Wanna [leave me a tip?](/tip-jar/)